davidcoates/praxis/example.md

 # Praxis

-A strict functional language with effect annotations and linear types.
+A strict functional language with effect annotations and affine types.

 #### Effect annotations